robinboncoeur/Art/docs/writing/W_Edits.md

 # Edits

+[ *Celeste* ]

 Mara put a ledger on the table one morning.

 Thick.
 Hard cover.
 The kind that would you'd worry about offending if you dropped it.
 It claimed a spot between pincushion and shears, beside the tin of chalk, accompanied by a wooden stool that hadn't seen varnish in decades.

 On the first page of the ledger Mara had already ruled headings in her angular hand.

 GARMENT:
 DATE ISSUED:
 ISSUED TO:
 PROBLEM REPORTED:
 REPAIR:
 RE-TEST:

 Mara tapped the headings once.